Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "P".
+Browse all aquarium fish species with common names beginning with "P".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 The 'P' species index showcases a diverse range of aquarium fish, from popular community favorites to unique and captivating specimens.
 Notable species include the vibrant Cardinal Tetra (Paracheirodon axelrodi) and the colorful Guppy (Poecilia reticulata), alongside intriguing options like the Striped Krib (Pelvicachromis taeniatus).
 Whether you are looking for schooling fish, hardy livebearers, or beautiful cichlids, this selection provides ample choices for aquarists of all levels.